manifold-inc/targon/README.md

 VLLM is the recommended engine, however it is not required.
 If you are using VLLM, make sure yo include the `--return-tokens-as-token-ids` flag, or else your responses will fail.
-You will also need to include `----enable-auto-tool-choice --tool-call-parser llama3_json` and `--enable-auto-tool-choice --tool-call-parser hermes` for your Llama and Hermes vLLM instances to support tool calling.
+You will also need to include `--enable-auto-tool-choice --tool-call-parser llama3_json` and `--enable-auto-tool-choice --tool-call-parser hermes` for your Llama and Hermes vLLM instances to support tool calling.